XnhuUcas/matrans/README.md

 This package provides prediction tools under multi-source transfer learning framework based on frequentist model averaging strategy.
-It is primarily built on some statistical model frameworks, including generalized linear models, partially linear models.
-Unlike existing transfer learning approaches, the proposed methods can adaptively integrate the auxiliary information from different sources through data-driven weight assignments.
-It is worth noting that this package is the first open-source software package for transfer learning based on the optimal model averaging technique, providing efficient computational tools for practitioners in multi-source data modeling.
+It is primarily built on statistical model frameworks, including linear regression models, partially linear models.
+Unlike existing approaches, the proposed methods can adaptively integrate the auxiliary information from different sources and possess asymptotic optimality for prediction on the target model.
+It is worth noting that this package is the first open-source software package for transfer learning based on the optimal model averaging methods, providing convenient and efficient computational tools for practitioners in multi-source data modeling.
 For specific details, please refer to the following literature:

 \[1\] Hu, X., & Zhang, X. (2023).
-[Optimal Parameter-Transfer Learning by Semiparametric Model Averaging](http://jmlr.org/papers/v24/23-0030.html).
+[Optimal Parameter-Transfer Learning by Semiparametric Model Averaging](https://jmlr.org/papers/v24/23-0030.html).
 Journal of Machine Learning Research, 24(358), 1-53.

 Any questions or comments, please don’t hesitate to contact with me any